hoffoo/spotify-ctrl/README.md

 ```

-Passing -i will also attempt to download a high rez album art image from spotify:
+Passing -i will also attempt to download a high rez album art image from spotify

 Images are stored in ~/.spotify-art/ , make this directory ahead of time.
+If
-If the image does not exist it is downloaded.
+the image does not exist it is downloaded.
+If it exists a hard link 'cur' is
-If it exists a hard link 'cur' is made to the appropriate image.
+made to the appropriate image.

-My conky line looks like this:
+My conky lines looks like this:
+${execi 10 /opt/bin/go-spotify -i}
 ${image ~/.spotify-art/cur -n -p 0,27 -s 286x286}